Archive For The “Uncategorized” Category

 By |

-Today we’ve added 3 new sketches to Early Vermont Settlers, 1700-1784.
+Today we’ve added 5 new sketches and updated 1 sketch in Early Vermont Settlers, 1700-1784.
 The people profiled in the new sketches all lived settled in Brattleboro.

 With this study project, Scott Andrew Bartley researches the heads of families who lived in Vermont prior to the Revolutionary War.
 These sketches illustrate major players on political and religious fronts, uncover the migration patterns for this period in the region, and identify all those just looking to better their lives on the new frontier.
 This project is proceeding in two series, settlers to 1771 and 1772-1784.
 The work so far has been geographical, focusing on Windsor and Windham Counties.